geode-sdk/geode/README.md

 };
 ```

 This code hooks the "More Games" button in Geometry Dash, and makes it show a different popup when clicked.
-Compared to traditional modding methods such as MinHook, we would argue that this is **much simpler to write, understand & maintain**.

-One of our main design goals with Geode has been to make a framework so good that **after using it once, you never want to go back**.

 > :warning: It is important to note that Geode is **not meant to make learning to mod easier**.
 To make a good GD mod, you will still need to learn the ins and outs of C++, reverse engineering, byte patching, and everything else.
 Geode is merely a collection of tools that make modding more enjoyable for people who are already familiar with it; not a magic wand for making mods without the hours of experience and practice required.